ktoso/rx-wiki/Error-Handling-Operators.md

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/retryWhen.f.png" width="640" height="430" />​

 The `retryWhen( )` operator is similar to `retry( )` but decides whether or not to resubscribe to the source Observable and remirror its emissions by passing the `onError` notification (converted into a `Notification` item) to a second Observable, and observing its result.
 If that result is an emitted item, `retryWhen( )` resubscribes to the source and the process repeats; if that result is an `onError` notification, `retryWhen( )` also completes.

+#### scheduler

+`retryWhen( )` operates by default on the `trampoline` scheduler, and also has a variant with which you can pass it a particular scheduler to use as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#retryWhen(rx.functions.Func1)">`retryWhen(notificationHandler)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#retryWhen(rx.functions.Func1, rx.Scheduler)">`retry(notificationHandler,scheduler)`</a>